pcwchau/notes/Go/Go.md

 }
 ```

-A function can return any number of results.
-When a function returns multiple results, you must use multiple variables to store them, otherwise it won't compile.
+A function can return any number of values.
+When a function returns multiple values, you must use multiple variables to store them, otherwise it won't compile.

 ```go
 func swap(x string, y string) (string, string) {